bradlylewis/my-portfolio-site/README.md

 # My Portfolio Site

-A modern, retro-inspired portfolio site built with React, Vite, and Tailwind CSS.
+A modern portfolio site built with React, Vite, and Tailwind CSS.

 ## ✨ Features